 You’ve been waiting nine long months, and now that your due date approaches, you’re nervous about labor and delivery.
 At Capital Women’s Care - Bethesda, the friendly professionals understand your nervousness and are here to help during at every stage of labor and delivery.
-With two board-certified obstetricians, Dr. John Gschwend and Dr. Deena Kleinerman, and Nurse-Midwife Kimberly Severn, the whole team is here to support you.
+With board-certified obstetricians, Dr. Deena Kleinerman, Dr. Rachael Cleberg, Dr. Kirsten Beeson, Morgan Wilkerson, PA-C, and Nurse-Midwife Kimberly Severn, the whole team is here to support you.
 If you live in or near Bethesda, Maryland, and are looking for specialists in labor and delivery, find them at Capital Women’s Care.
 Call today to book your appointment.

 As you get closer to your due date, you may start to notice signs of impending labor.
 One of the first labor signs is lightening, often referred to as the baby “dropping,” involves the baby’s head moving into your pelvic area.
 Your belly looks lower, you breathe easier, and urinate more frequently.
 Lightening occurs a few weeks to a few hours before labor begins.

 Some women may have a bloody show or a brownish discharge.
 That signifies that the mucus plug that sealed your uterus has released.
 It happens a few days before or at the onset of labor.